Alexeibeuno/LinearRegression-in-Python-R-and-Excel/README.md

 # LinearRegression-in-Python-R-and-Excel
-This repository contains the implementation of Linear Regression in Python, R and Excel.
+This repository contains the implementation of Simple Linear Regression in Python, R and Excel.
+The dataset contains the marks and the number of study hours of a student.